-As a Mentor, it is important to do your own learning with regards to cultures and lived experiences that might differ from your own or those of your Support Seeker.
+As a Mentor, it is important to do your own learning with regards to cultures and lived experiences that are different from your Support Seeker.
 Competency cannot be reached with training or by reading a book.
 In addition, within your mentor relationship, you will naturally learn with and from each other.
 It is a continuous process with no endpoint.